 Receiving a good score on the AP exams can offer a lot of advantages.
 However, you must know that not all colleges award credit for AP exams.
 Therefore, check with the colleges you are considering to learn of their AP policies.

-Benefits of taking AP classes
+Benefits of taking Advanced Placement courses

 Here are eight reasons why you should consider taking AP courses in high school.